 Look no further.
 To understand the state of the planet’s ecosystems, and how far they are threatened by collapse, and to what extent these threaten our well-being we refer you to The Millennium Assessment.
 It was launched by U.N.
 Secretary- General Kofi Annan in June 2001 and was completed in March 2005.
 The work of Read more about Want to know how the planet’s ecosystems are faring?[…]

 Dear Porena, My name is Jon Cheek.
-I am a recent college graduate concerned about the environmental impact of printing millions of college textbooks every year.
-Although I bought used textbooks whenever possible, I frequently had to buy new textbooks to keep up with new editions or to get supplemental software.
-However, I recently joined Read more about Save trees with digital textbooks[…]
+I am a recent college graduate in Arborist Perth and I’m concerned about the environmental impact of printing millions of college textbooks every year.
+Although I bought used textbooks whenever possible, I frequently had to buy new textbooks to keep up with new editions or to Read more about Save trees with digital textbooks[…]

 If you have followed earlier discussions you will have seen we believe that asking the right question is essential to begin inventing for the sustainable planet.
 The question above was asked 34 years ago by John Jeavons.
 Today he has, according to his own view, 98% of all he needs to know to answer this Read more about How little soil area do we need to grow all the food and fiber we need to maintain well-being?[…]

 Reader Shoma asks us what is being done about biomass in various countries, and is it not a solution to reducing Carbon Dioxide levels.
 (We reprint the article below, sorry we do not know the source apologies to owner, please contact us) The sustainability challenge is a liquid fuels one, not electricity generation.Liquid fuels are Read more about Why not biomass?
 Shoma asks[…]